The benchmark for agents that run the experiment — not just propose it.

 Anatomy of a task

-An end goal, and a workflow of atomic steps
+An end goal, and the workflow that gets there

 Sampling process